gnehsheng/Cowboys-vs-Aliens/README.md

 Arrow keys for movement
 Mouse leftclick for firing

 Your goal is to remove as many aliens as possible.
-The game will get progressievly more difficult with faster spawning enemies, try to last as long as you can!
+The game will get progressively more difficult with faster spawning enemies, try to last as long as you can!

 ### FEATURES